European Economic Area: Future EU member states

+Faroe Islands

 In mid-2005, representatives of the Faroe Islands hinted at the possibility of their territory joining the EFTA.
 However, the ability of the Faroes to join is uncertain because, according to Article 56 of the EFTA Convention, only states may become members of the Association.
 The Faroes, which form part of the Danish Realm, is not a sovereign state, and according to a report prepared for the Faroes Ministry of Foreign Affairs "under its constitutional status the Faroes cannot become an independent Contracting Party to the EEA Agreement due to the fact that the Faroes are not a state".
 However, the report went on to suggest that it is possible that the "Kingdom of Denmark in respect of the Faroes" could join the EFTA.
 The Danish Government has stated that the Faroes cannot become an independent member of the EEA as Denmark is already a party to the EEA Agreement.
 The Faroes already have an extensive bilateral free trade agreement with Iceland, known as the Hoyvík Agreement.

+Switzerland

+A referendum of 1992 rejected EEA membership, and there is a prevalent opinion among EU/EEA countries that Swiss membership would disrupt the EEA-EU cooperation, as has happened with the Switzerland-EU cooperation.

+A poll in December 2022 to mark 30 years since the 1992 EEA referendum indicated that 71% would vote for EEA participation if a referendum were held.
+For common Swiss people, a major difference between EEA and the Swiss agreement, is that EEA includes free movement for services including roaming prices for mobile phones.
+A members bill about joining EEA in 2022 was mostly rejected by the Federal Council, which deemed the present treaties more advantageous for Switzerland.